-Background of this Project
+Background and Ongoing Nature of this Project

-In some ways, especially regarding vocal originals, this project is a function of my preference ever since youth for Bach’s unbelievably wonderful instrumental obbligatos for flute, oboe, violin, etc. Thus, in my arrangements the very-difficult-to-perform vocal parts are played instrumentally (sometimes even by the recorder).
+In some ways, especially regarding vocal originals, this project is a function of my preference ever since youth for Bach’s unbelievably wonderful instrumental obbligatos for flute, oboe, violin, cello, etc. Thus, in my arrangements the very-difficult-to-perform vocal parts are played instrumentally (sometimes even by the recorder).
 That said, if a singer can sing along at the transposed pitch, that in my opinion would absolutely be a plus (and in fact has happened in my arrangement of the to-die-for aria from Cantata 97 for tenor, transposed up a fifth and sung by alto).

-Most recorder players looking for suitable Baroque and later music for solos, duets, or solo with keyboard will inevitably come across much which among other things is boring and undemanding (except in the sense that the job of making an audience enjoy it is decidedly demanding).
+Further information which is perhaps beyond what you wanted to know: Most recorder players looking for suitable Baroque and later music for solos, duets, or solo with keyboard will inevitably come across much which among other things is boring and undemanding (except in the sense that the job of making an audience enjoy it is decidedly demanding).
 So much of the baroque-and-later repertoire fails to make your fingers move in fresh ways that make improvement inevitable—or even likely.
 And the music itself so often does not seem worth working on.
 For reasons such as these, I have found a splendid paradox: the harder a prospective arrangement seems (within reason, of course) and the more my technique looks like it’ll be challenged and stretched, the more I look forward to getting that arrangement up and running.